 Kilimanjaro Safaris typically spans about 20 minutes.

-Kilimanjaro Safaris also offers nighttime safaris due to incredible lighting and even an artificial sunset beyond the Savannah!
+Kilimanjaro Safaris also offers nighttime safaris due to incredible lighting and even an artificial sunset beyond the savanna!
 If you love animals, be sure to experience this attraction both during the day and at night if offered for two different experiences and the chance to see more wildlife.

 What Do You Need to Know About Accessibility for Kilimanjaro Safaris?